 Companies should recognize that top-quality managers have unique talents and may need to hire from outside to get the right people.

 Good managers motivate their staff to make an emotional investment in their work.
 This is not an easy task.
 It requires highly sophisticated people skills that not many people possess.
 But, there’s a payoff.

-Here’s Anna Robaton of CBS News Moneywatch in 2017, “A recent Gallup study found that publicly traded firms that follow employee-engagement best practices outperformed their competitors, as measured by earnings per share, over the four-year period ending in 2015.”
+Here’s Anna Robaton of CBS News Moneywatch, “A recent Gallup study found that publicly traded firms that follow employee-engagement best practices outperformed their competitors, as measured by earnings per share, over the four-year period ending in 2015.”

 - “Comment on Quora.”
 Rod Graham, Quora, May 27, 2013.

 - “Worldwide, 13% of Employees Are Engaged at Work.”
 Steve Crabtree, Gallup, October 8, 2013.

 - “Why so Many Americans Hate Their Jobs.”
 Anna Robaton, CBS News Moneywatch, March 31, 2017.

 - “The Worst Companies to Work For.”
 Michael B. Sauter, 24/7 Wall St., June 5, 2017.